-MOLD TOXICITY / MOLD TESTING KITS
+MOLD SICKNESS / MOLD TOXICITY TESTING KITS

 Mycotoxins are some of the most prevalent toxins in the environment.
 Mycotoxins are metabolites that are produced by fungi like mold, which can infest buildings, vehicles, and foodstuffs.
 A majority of mold toxicity exposures are through food ingestion or airborne exposure.
 In the European Union, 20% of all grains harvested are contaminated with mycotoxins.

 Unfortunately, mycotoxins are resistant to heat and many processing procedures.

 How Can Our Mold Toxicity Kit Help You Feel Better?